Coast Guard report: Fatal boating wrecks double in Alaska

-The Ketchikan Daily News reports there were 14 fatal boating wrecks that killed 19 people in 2016.
+In 2016, there were 14 fatal boating wrecks that killed 19 people, Ketchikan Daily News reports.
 That’s seven more boating accidents and 12 more fatalities than in 2015.

-The Alaska Public Information Office says four of the fatal 2016 accidents took place in southeast Alaska.
+Four of the fatal 2016 accidents took place in southeast Alaska, the Alaska Public Information Office said.

 According to the Coast Guard, the number of recreational-boating accidents has increased nationwide over the past year.
 Other states with a high number of boating-related fatalities include Oregon, Idaho, Wyoming, Colorado, Massachusetts and Hawaii.